yashsandu-NBS/ChallengeWeek1/README.md

 ## ChallengeWeek1
 This repository contains the solutions to the Challenge Week 1.

+### To run the file second time, run these commands:
+sudo userdel james
+sudo groupdel bankgroup
+rm run.sh

+Then, execute the ./solutions.sh file.

 ### What was the challenge?
 The challenge was to write bash scripts that does the following tasks: